t04glovern/gocd-slack-build-notifier/README.md

 - `login` - Login for a Go user who is authorized to access the REST API.
 - `password` - Password for the user specified above.
 You might want to create a less privileged user for this plugin.
 - `server-host` - FQDN of the Go Server.
 All links on the spark channel will be relative to this host.
 - `api-server-host` - This is an optional attribute.
 Set this field to localhost so server will use this endpoint to get `PipelineHistory` and `PipelineInstance`
+- `bearerToken` - Bearer/Access token for your Spark Bot (https://developer.ciscospark.com/bot-detail.html)
-- `webhookUrl` - Spark Webhook URL
+- `webhookUrl` - Custom Cisco Spark Webhook URL (https://developer.ciscospark.com/resource-webhooks.html)
-- `channel` - Override the default channel where we should send the notifications in spark.
-You can also give a value starting with `@` to send it to any specific user.
+- `room` - Override the default room where we should send the notifications in spark.
 - `display-console-log-links` - Display console log links in the notification.
 Defaults to true, set to false if you want to hide.
 - `displayMaterialChanges` - Display material changes in the notification (git revisions for example).
 Defaults to true, set to false if you want to hide.
 - `process-all-rules` - If true, all matching rules are applied instead of just the first.